5 Myths About ACCA and CAT

 DID YOU KNOW

-By studying CAT/ACCA at Taylor's, you'll be able to gain mentorship from their "Star" lecturers.
+By studying ACCA FIA/ACCA at Taylor's, you'll be able to gain mentorship from their "Star" lecturers.
 These are ACCA lecturers with Master's Degrees that have been trained in various institutions, maximising your chances of passing your ACCA exams!

 Myth #5: ACCA isn’t that useful in the workforce; an accounting degree is enough